All major taxonomic groups are well represented in the collection, but several areas of particular merit further description.

 9. place an identification label (printed or clearly written) on each individual pinned specimen, vial, or slide mount before return (exceptions possible only by special arrangement with the Lender);

-10. return all specimens received to the Lender, including those duplicate specimens which the borrower may wish to retain (the latter to be labeled and thereby identified for consideration by the Lender, who will evaluate each request and return the requested specimens if appropriate);
+10. return all specimens received to the Lender, including those duplicate specimens which the borrower may wish to retain (the latter to be labeled and thereby identified for consideration by the Lender, who will evaluate each request and return the requested specimens if appropriate.
+Exceptions only by special arrangement);